nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 - SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional details when one or more data fields are corrupt or a specific business rule/constraint is breached.
 - SHALL return an error if any appointment details other than the appointment `status` and `cancellation-reason` fields are attempted to be updated.
-- SHALL return an error if the appointment being cancelled is in the past (the appointment start dateTime is before the current date and time).
+- SHALL return an error if the appointment being cancelled is in the past (the appointment start date and time is before the current date and time).
 - SHALL return an error if the version identifier in the `If-Match` header does not match the Appointment's current version identifier.
 See [Managing resource contention](development_general_api_guidance.html#managing-resource-contention).
 - SHALL return an error where the Appointment or referenced Slot(s) has a delivery channel of 'Visit'